civilcode/playbook/guides/practices/pair-programming.md

 Select "Choose both \(left first\)" and save the merge to ~/.atom/config.cson

+#### Themes

+The default themes used for applications are "light":

+* MacOS: Light
+* Atom: Atom Light (UI) / One Light (Syntax)
+* iTerm: Solarize

+If the pair wants to change the themes, this may be negotiated.

 ### Screen Configuration

 Pair programming is done in [full-screen, split-mode](https://support.apple.com/en-ca/HT204948) with the editor on the left hand-side and the terminal on the right-hand side.
 It is helpful to be familiar with [Mission Control](https://support.apple.com/en-ca/HT204100) to work with fullscreens gracefully.